INTRODUCTION

 3. If the field is considered unplayable, the home team manager must call the visiting manager first, then call the umpire to advise the games are cancelled.

 Bases are set 65 feet from one another.
-The first base and third base are set with the back of the base at 65 feet from back point of home plate.
-Second base is set at 99 feet from the back point of home plate.
+First base and third base are set with the back of the base at 65 feet from the back point of home plate.
+Second base is set at 92 feet from the back point of home plate (91 feet, 11 inches for exact measurement).

 Commitment Line SSUSA Rules apply: The commitment line is drawn 25 feet from the home plate (or 40 feet from third base).